-Each Education Plan (EP) is divided into sections and if completed in full, takes approximately 3 hours.
-As part of our Christian mission, some education plans have specific faith based content.
+Each Education Plan is divided into sections and, if completed in full, takes approximately 3 hours.
+As part of our Christian mission, some education plans have specific faith-based content.
 Please use whichever sections you wish and adapt the timings and content to suit your specific needs.
-These fun, interactive, stimulating outdoor sessions are linked to the national curriculum (the NC references) and use scientific enquiry to educate.
+These fun, interactive, stimulating outdoor sessions are linked to the national curriculum and use scientific enquiry to educate.

 Exploring the different stages of plant life-cycles through observing plants and trees in the local area, investigating samples, planting an acorn or hedge, sketching the progression from acorn to sapling to mature tree and learning about the importance of pollinating insects in connection with plants.

 An introduction to understanding the different stages in the life-cycles of insects using ‘The Hungry Caterpillar’ story as a visual demonstration of a butterflies journey and comparing that to life-cycles of damselflies and dragonflies.
 Activities include: observing and comparing insects in their habitat, pond dipping and learning how to protect habitats needed for the different stages of insect life-cycles.

 Discuss habitats – wetlands, grasslands and woodlands.
 Introduce adaptation; why would you not expect to see a polar bear in the woodland in this country?
 Outdoor activities include: engaging children in the woodland by taking photographs and botanical sketching, studying wetland by pond dipping and grassland by sweep netting.